1. What is the ANHCA Public Fund for DGR?

 8. Who is involved with the administration of the ANHCA Public Fund for DGR?

-ANHCA have appointed two people on a part-time basis to administer and promote the ANHCA Public Fund for DGR.
-They are supported by the ANHCA Public Fund Committee, made up of representatives from the Neighbourhood House and Centre sector, the majority of whom come under the ATO definition of ‘Responsible Persons.’
+The fund is governed by the ANHCA Public Fund Committee, made up of representatives from the Neighbourhood House and Centre sector, the majority of whom come under the ATO definition of ‘Responsible Persons.’

 9. Why don’t all Neighbourhood Houses and Centres have DGR status themselves rather than having to go through the ANHCA Public Fund for DGR?